-Many might think that the internet isn’t conducive to studying—that it’s all cat videos and social networking—but there are thousands of websites out there designed specifically for learning new skills, managing everyday life, and even helping students study for exams.
+Many might think that the internet isn’t conducive to studying–it’s all cat videos and social networking.
+However, there are thousands of websites out there designed specifically for learning new skills, managing everyday life, and study tools to help students study for exams.

-Here we’ll shine the spotlight on 9 websites dedicated to being a your new best study-buddy.
+Here we’ll shine the spotlight on 12 online study tools dedicated to being your new best study-buddy.
 Whether it’s time management, digital flashcards, self-made quizzes, study games, or other educational tools, these sites and apps can help students of any age get ready for upcoming tests, all for the low, low price of absolutely free.

 Visual learners, rejoice.
 What makes this site unique are the mind maps, a web of information that breaks down broad subjects into smaller topics.
-When a you create a map, it allows you to see how things are connected — this helps with both memorization and understanding.
+When you create a map, it allows you to see how things are connected.
+This helps with both memorization and understanding.

 With this site, you provide the information and Quizlet provides the study tools.
-Users can create “sets” in any subject under the sun, and based off the set the website will generate flashcards, quizzes, practice tests, matching games, and even auditory tools.
-Quizlet also has a free app for learning on the go, and studying even offline.
+Users can create “sets” in any subject under the sun.
+Based on the set, the website will generate flashcards, quizzes, practice tests, matching games, and even auditory tools.
+Quizlet also has a free app for learning on the go and studying even offline.

 Collaboration is the name of the game for this website.
 StudyBlue connects students through similar learning goals and subjects, allowing them to share and access flashcards, study guides, and more.
 StudyBlue can even connect students in specific classes, letting them message each other and collaborate on projects.